findy-network/findy-network.github.io/content/en/docs/Deployment/Configuration/index.md

 ### Configuration files

-- GRPC client certificate + key
+- gRPC client certificate + key
-- GRPC server certificate
+- gRPC server certificate

 ### Data storage (file system)

-- **Fido enclave** it's key/value database and encrypted by `enclave-key` which should be transferred as _an important secret_ to the app.
+- **FIDO enclave** it's key/value database and encrypted by `enclave-key` which should be transferred as _an important secret_ to the app.
   - _Bolt_ db for user data
   - Uses _file system_ for data storage and backups as well
   - a DB is a single file